qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 QUERY_LAYERS
 ^^^^^^^^^^^^

 This parameter specifies the layers to display on the map.
-Names have to be separated by a comma.
+Names are separated by a comma.

-In addition, QGIS Server introduced some options to select layers by:
+In addition, QGIS Server introduces options to select layers by:

-* a short name
+* short name
-* the layer id
+* layer id

-You may take a look to the ``LAYERS`` parameter defined in :ref:`See GetMap <qgisserver-wms-getmap>` for more information.
+See the ``LAYERS`` parameter defined in
+:ref:`See GetMap <qgisserver-wms-getmap>` for more information.